-- User Management (Business users only): An Administrator grants custom access and interaction capabilities for a given user.
+- User Management: An Administrator grants custom access and interaction capabilities for a given user.

-In Ubidots, an organization is any entity that manages users, devices, dashboards, or other IoT application components.
+In Ubidots, an organization is any entity that manages users, devices, dashboards.

 An Organization refers to an entity, e.g., company, a specific department, or a set of IoT devices and variables specific to a specific user roles within an App.
-Each Organization can have its own specific users, devices, and dashboards.
-Users of Ubidots can sub-divide an App into Organizations based the Application's intended user experience and application design.
-After all - with Ubidots - the user is application builder and designer.
+Each Organization can have its own specific users, devices, dashboards, and more.
+Admins of Ubidots can sub-divide an App into Organizations based the Application's intended user experience and application design.
+After all - with Ubidots - the user is the App architect, designer, and builder.

-One might think that an organization might refer to a company, but in Ubidots an organizations is created with the purpose of managing and giving order to users, devices, and dashboards.
+One might think that an Organization might refer to a company, but in Ubidots an Organization is any structured entity with users, devices, and dashboards.

-Here are some different ways an organization can exist:
+Here are some different ways to conceptualize an Organization:

 Sell applications or allow customers to develop their own

-ABC company provides tank monitoring devices connected to ICU air tanks to multiple local hospitals and remotely monitors each tank's content and conditions using Ubidots.
-Each hospital is assigned the same IoT application, but each hospital is classified as a separate, individual Organization that would look as such: ABC Company has 1 APP with Hospital X, Hospital Y, and Hospital Z as 3 separate Organizations – each having access to only the devices located in their facilities.
+ABC company provides tank monitoring devices connected to CO2 Air tanks to multiple local hospitals and uses Ubidots to remotely monitor each tank's pressure, location, and usage.
+In this use case, each hospital is assigned the same App within Ubidots, but each hospital is classified as a separate, individual Organization that would look as such: ABC Company has 1 APP with Hospital X, Hospital Y, and Hospital Z as 3 separate Organizations – each having access to only the devices located in their facilities.

-Build an IoT solution for each department in a company
+Build an IoT solution for each department in a corporation.

 A manufacturing plant wants to implement an Internet of Things applications in different areas across their company.
-They look to track their outbound shipments for the logistics department, monitor production output based on product counters and machine uptime statuses, plus help the HR department improve wellness in the workplace by ensuring workers observe their break and rest periods.
+They look to track their outbound shipments for the logistics department, monitor production output based on product counters and machine uptime statuses for the OT departments, and help the HR department improve wellness in the workplace by ensuring workers safety with mandatory break or rest periods.

-Deploy IoT solutions as a product with each user registered as an organization and single end-user.
+Deploy IoT solutions as a product with each end-user registered as an organization with one or more single devices

-For businesses using Ubidots to deploy end-user friendly products.
-Each organization can be organized as a single end-user and device, and can automatically assigned using different Organizational TOKENS.
-If this model matches your business plan, please contact Ubidots sales for additional questions and to receive a tailed pricing model for your IoT application and its deployment.
+For OEMs and businesses using Ubidots to deploy end-user friendly products.
+Each organization be seen as a single end-user and device, and can automatically assigned using different Organizational TOKENS.
+If this model matches your business plan, please contact Ubidots sales for additional questions and to receive a tailed pricing plan for your IoT solution's deployment.

-To learn to create and manage users, check out this tutorial for more details.
+To create and manage users, check out this tutorial for more details.